nlp4bia-bsc/ner-linking-api/README.md

 ### 🛠 (Recommended) Configure the default models and gazetteers

 To avoid sending the `nerl_models_config` on each request, you can just configure the default models and gazetteers to be used in `app/config.py`.
+Note that model paths can also be Hugging Face identifiers (e.g. *BSC-NLP4BIA/bsc-bio-ehr-es-carmen-symptemist*).
+In such case, the models will be downloaded the first time and saved in local cache for future uses.

-Anyway, if you provide them in the request, they will override the default ones specified.
+Anyway, if you provide them in the HTTP request, they will override the default ones specified.

 ## 🏃‍♀️ Running the service